18-22 Week Ultrasound Results

 Ventriculomegaly |

 Inside the brain, there are structures called ventricles that are normally filled with fluid.
-If the ventricles too large (10 mm or more), you will be told that the baby has "ventriculomegaly".
-This can be a sign for chromosome differences, certain infections, and other conditions.
-Your health-care practitioner might offer you a referral to a genetics/MFM centre in your area to discuss your results, and options for more testing. |
+If the ventricles are too large (10 mm or more), you will be told that the baby has "ventriculomegaly".
+Many babies with ventriculomegaly are born healthy and do not have learning or developmental concerns.
+However, ventriculomegaly can be a sign for chromosome differences, certain infections, and other conditions.
+If ventriculomegaly is seen with another soft marker, it is recommended for your health-care practitioner to offer you a referral to a genetics/MFM centre to discuss your results, and options for more testing, including publicly-funded NIPT.
+Ventriculomegaly may be seen on its own, without other soft markers or concerns with how the baby is growing and developing.
+In this case, you are not eligible for publicly-funded NIPT.
+Speak to your health-care practitioner about the recommended next steps for you. |

 Choroid plexus cysts (CPCs) |

-A “choroid plexus cyst” is a small space (“cyst) that fills with fluid in a part of the brain called the choroid plexus.
+A “choroid plexus cyst” is a small space (“cyst”) that fills with fluid in a part of the brain called the choroid plexus.
 The choroid plexus makes the fluid that surrounds the brain and spinal cord.
-These cysts do not cause any problems with the baby’s health or the way the brain functions.
+The ultrasound may detect one or several of these cysts.
+CPCs do not cause any problems with the baby’s health or the way the brain functions.
 Most CPCs disappear by the third trimester of pregnancy.
-CPCs are generally a normal part of the baby's development, but can be a sign for trisomy 18 if it is seen with physical differences or problems with how the baby is growing.
-If CPCs are seen on their own and your screening test (e.g. enhanced First Trimester Screening or Non-Invasive Prenatal Testing) showed a low chance for trisomy 18 then no further testing is needed. |
+If in addition to CPCs there are concerns with how the organs or structures of the baby are developing, this can be a sign for trisomy 18 and it is recommended for your health-care practitioner to offer you a referral to a genetics/MFM centre.
+If CPCs are seen with another soft marker, this is not usually an indication for publicly-funded NIPT.
+Speak to your health-care practitioner about the recommended next steps for you.
+CPCs may also be seen on their own without any other soft markers or concerns with how the baby is growing and developing.
+In this case, you are not eligible for publicly-funded NIPT and a referral to a genetics/MFM centre is not usually recommended.
+If you did not have any prenatal genetic screening in this pregnancy, you can consider having publicly-funded Second Trimester Screening (STS). |